In May 2025, Turco Legal made an initial $5,000 donation to Lawyers for Civil Rights. That gift was only the beginning.

 More recently, LCR achieved a significant victory in the fight over jail-based voting transparency.
 Through litigation and settlement, it helped secure an order requiring the Secretary of the Commonwealth to release long-overdue reports mandated by the VOTES Act — reports designed to show whether incarcerated people who remain eligible to vote are actually getting access to the ballot.
 That work is classic LCR: technical enough to matter in the trenches, structural enough to change systems, and democratic enough to matter to everyone.

-Then there is economic justice, an area that too often gets left out of civil-rights conversations even though it directly affects whether communities can build stability, wealth, and resilience.
+Economic justice also plays a critical role, yet civil-rights conversations too often overlook it—even though it directly shapes whether communities can build stability, wealth, and resilience.
 LCR’s BizGrow initiative provides free legal aid, small-business support, and technical assistance to more than 2,000 entrepreneurs each year.
 The organization’s Annual Report describes conferences in Boston and Springfield where hundreds of entrepreneurs received legal help and where nearly 200 pro bono attorneys participated.
 It also highlights initiatives like a small-business-friendly commercial lease template and work on the East Boston Cultural District.

 This matters because civil rights are not only about stopping unlawful force, discriminatory arrests, or exclusion from schools.
 Civil rights are also about whether families can start businesses, build intergenerational wealth, stay housed, and participate fully in economic life.
 LCR understands that justice has both a defensive and a constructive side.
 It sues to stop harm, and it builds conditions in which communities can thrive.
 That dual mission runs throughout its work.
 The Executive Director’s letter in the Annual Report says exactly that: LCR deploys impact litigation, policy advocacy, economic empowerment, and community education to turn justice into a lived reality.